backdrop-contrib/mailchimp/modules/mailchimp_campaign/README.txt

 ## Troubleshooting
 ### Campaigns, lists, or templates have not updated from MailChimp?
-  Try clearing the Drupal cache and reloading the page.
+  Try clearing the Backdrop cache and reloading the page.
 ### Cannot edit a campaign?
   Check to see if the campaign has already been sent.
 Sent campaigns cannot be edited.